Safety and Aftercare

 Support should reduce harm and encourage professional care.

-Support should not enable illegal use or provide instructions, sourcing, or step-by-step guidance.
+Support shouldn't enable illegal use or provide instructions, sourcing, or step-by-step guidance.

 What families and friends can do

-If someone you know is caught in hype or is struggling after an experience:
+If someone you know is caught in hype or struggling after an experience:

 - Stay calm and avoid shaming.
 Shame makes people hide symptoms.